 MATLAB Graphics are rendered using OpenGL technology, so a graphics card with superior OpenGL support can outperform a lesser card.
 Up-to-date drivers are recommended for the best visual appearance and robustness.

-To speed up computation, Parallel Computing Toolbox leverages NVIDIA GPUs that support CUDA 1.3 or later.
-See the full list of supported GPUs.
+To speed up computation, Parallel Computing Toolbox leverages NVIDIA GPUs with compute capability 2.0 or higher.
+See the compute capabilities of all NVIDIA GPUs.
 MATLAB does not support computation acceleration using AMD or Intel GPUs at this time.

 MATLAB provides a built-in benchmarking utility called